langchr86/mini-nas/README.md

 hardware, software and user failures.
 This covers e.g. the following use cases:

 * Harddisk reaches end of live and generates write/read errors or dies instantly.
-* Natural bit-flips (bitrot) occurs in some file (where the corresponding application cannot handle this false data).
+* Natural bit-flips (bitrot) occur in some file (where the corresponding application cannot handle this false data).
 * User deletes or overwrites data that is still needed.

 To not need to implement mechanisms against such data loss scenarios on multiple PCs/Servers